cyrusae/oceanside/README.md

 - Assigns each `glyph` in the *corpse* a `style='color: '` from the *palette*, based on its relative position according to *Vampire*
 - Overwrites the *corpse* in the DOM on load with this embalmed one

+**To do:** Determine how *Triad* will interact with the possibility of different background color needs on the same page.

 ### image formatting

 #### Possible image roles: